A teen boy looking at his acne in the mirror

 But studies also reveal a link between certain eating patterns and the prevalence of acne.
 High-glycemic foods like potato chips and pasta can lead to chronically-high insulin levels, which ultimately impacts your sebum levels.
 In addition, some research shows that the hormones in dairy products can affect the way our skin behaves.

 The bottom line: if you’re trying to clear up your skin, it’s smart to be mindful of what you’re eating.
-A healthy diet rich in antioxidants will help your skin thrive.
+A healthy diet rich in vitamins and antioxidants will help your skin thrive.

 #3 Stronger products always work better